tristanbuckreis/ccldpy/README.md

 # Installation/Usage

 The <em>ccldpy.py</em> file can be imported into Python environments.
+This is the only file that is needed (see <em>Non-Technical Notes</em> section for additional information).

 ### Simplified instructions:

 1. Download <em>ccldpy.py</em> into your {<em>desired path</em>}.